Abhishekvrshny/abhishekvrshny.github.io/_posts/2020-08-02-dns-aware-persistent-connections.markdown

 `Strict DNS` capability in envoy thus provides **DNS-aware persistent connections**

-> Should application clients implement strict DNS, the way it works in envoy?
+> Should application clients then implement strict DNS, the way it works in envoy?

 The answer to this question, in my opinion, is NO. The reason is again mentioned in envoy's documentation itself.
 This is what it says for `logical DNS`

 > This service discovery type is optimal for large scale web services that must be accessed via DNS.
 Such services typically use round robin DNS to return many different IP addresses.
 Typically a different result is returned for each query.
 If strict DNS were used in this scenario, Envoy would assume that the cluster’s members were changing during every resolution interval which would lead to draining connection pools, connection cycling, etc. Instead, with logical DNS, connections stay alive until they get cycled.

-Strict DNS can be implemented in clients, only if, DNS starts sending the need for it in its responses through some mechanis.
+Strict DNS can be implemented in clients, only if, DNS starts sending the need for it in its responses through some mechanics.
 This can be a RFC btw :)

 #### The 421 (Misdirected Request) status code in http2